codyaverett/memento/learning/financial/career/interview questions/api considerations for client.md

 An enterprise company is interested in building a web service complete with front-end website.
 You are hired to do the job.
 What are some considerations you must take into account when doing this job?

 - What is the business use case?
+	- What is the API's expected SLAs?
+	- Who are the primary stakeholders?
+	- Who approves work?
 - What is the company timeline for this project?
 - What are the future needs for this product?
 - Where will we source and  store data?